StefanBartl/nvim/docs/ROADMAP/plugins/mardkown_preview/mkdp_bridge.md

 end

 --- Open target file and optional anchor, then ensure preview is in the desired state.
---- English comments: main entrypoint used by server to handle GET /open.
+--- main entrypoint used by server to handle GET /open.
 ---@param rel_path string
 ---@param anchor string|nil
 function M.open_file(rel_path, anchor)